Infectious Disease Control

 Antimicrobial resistance

-Long before antimicrobials existed, microbes had antimicrobial potential.
-This became recognised as antimicrobials came into use in the 1920s and 1930s.
-Until about the 1970s, pharmaceutical science was able to keep ahead by developing new antimicrobials that challenged resistance.
-The development of antimicrobials effective against resistant strains is now slowing so that antimicrobial resistance has become a worldwide problem.
+Microbes can rapidly develop resistance to threats; this became evident as antimicrobials came into use in the 1920s and 1930s.
+Until about the 1970s, pharmaceutical science was able to keep ahead by developing new antimicrobials that bypassed resistance.
+But the development of antimicrobials effective against resistant strains is now slowing so that antimicrobial resistance has become a worldwide problem.

 Several factors encourage the growth of antimicrobial resistance:

-- Inappropriate use: antimicrobials for self-limiting infections, the latest antimicrobial instead of an effective older one, broad spectrum antimicrobials instead of appropriate narrow spectrum ones.
+- Inappropriate use: antimicrobials for self-limiting infections; using the latest antimicrobial instead of an effective older one, broad spectrum antimicrobials instead of appropriate narrow spectrum ones.

 - Inadequate use: too low a dose, too short a course, missed doses, poor choice of route of administration, anything that can expose infecting microbes to an antimicrobial without eradicating them allows the survival of microbes that have some resistance to the antimicrobial.
 This is a particular problem with infections such as tuberculosis, which require a patient to continue therapy for several months.